 THÓRSMÖRK MAP

-Use the below map to understand the layout of Thórsmörk.
 We have added the hikes we recommend in this guide, which are coloured to match the colours of the trail markers in Thórsmörk.
-The brown line shows the route of the Highland Bus including the tricky river crossings.

-How to use our maps // Click on the top right corner to open in the Google Maps app.
+USING OUR MAPS.
+Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

-HOW TO GET TO THÓRSMÖRK, ICELAND
+HOW TO GET TO THÓRSMÖRK

 OPTION 1 – DRIVING TO THÓRSMÖRK

-Access to Thórsmörk is via the F249 road, one of the most challenging F-roads to drive.
 F-roads are unpaved gravel tracks that are not regularly maintained and often include river crossings, driving over sand and very bumpy conditions.
 By law, only 4×4 vehicles can drive on the F-roads.
 You can read more about them on our comprehensive guide to driving on the F-roads in Iceland.

 The image below is a medium-sized 4×4 that got stuck in one of the smaller crossings getting to Thórsmörk.